GonzalesAndy/GonzalesAndy/README.md

 <br /><br />

-Hi I'm Andy Gonzales, french student in IUT informatique in Aix-en-Provence.
+Hi I'm Andy Gonzales, french student in a computer science IUT in Aix-en-Provence.
 I am passionate about artificial intelligence and video games.
-I spend all my free time to let my creativity run free, either through digital art (Drawing / 3D model) or through music.
+I spend all my free time to let my creativity run free, either through digital art (Drawing / 3D modeling) or through music.
 I love web development and I practice it during my free time but I don't want to make it my job.
 I would really like to become an artificial intelligence engineer in the near future.